 Great Ormond Street Hospital (GOSH) is in the centre of London, close to the West End and City of London.
 Where possible, we advise families to use public transport to the hospital.
 We are close to several mainline and underground stations and local bus routes.

-Take a look at our interactive map.
-If you are unable to view it, try visiting our Google map
+Take a look at our interactive map (below left).
+If you are unable to view it, try visiting our Google map (below right).

-We also produce a more detailed travel advice guide, which you can get from the Pals office or on our website.
+We have a more detailed travel advice guide, which you can also get from the Pals office.

 Coming by car

 If you do have to come to GOSH by car, please remember that parking is very limited and generally on a ‘pay and display’ basis at a meter or in a car park.
-Details of local car parks are on our interactive map.
+The nearest car parks are found on Woburn Place or Marchmont Street.

 If you have a disabled badge, parking is still quite hard to come by, but you can park in the immediate area of the hospital in resident parking bays, parking meter bays and ‘pay and display’ zones without a time limit.
 You can also park on a single yellow line but only for three hours.
 Remember to make sure your disabled badge is clearly displayed on the dashboard of your car.